willis-richard/evollm/README.md

 ```

 ## Prompts
-`./src/evollm/promts` contains the promts used to generate the strategies.
+`./src/evollm/prompts.py` contains the prompts used to generate the strategies.

 ## Strategies

 `./strategies` contains the generated strategies used in the paper, except for the ChatGPT-4o strategies for the Refine prompt with noise, which have been accidentally lost.
+Each strategy includes both the natural language descriptions and the implemented algorithm.
+For the 'prose' prompt, we include both the high-level scenario strategy and the subsequent iterated normal-form game specific strategy.

+## Results

+`./results` contains the results shown in the paper

 ## Experiments